IAA-ULB/MOCCa/MOCCaPy/scripts/readme.md

 -rw-r--r--@ 1 etijskens  staff    180 Nov 23 22:03 sandbox.py
 -rw-r--r--@ 1 etijskens  staff    193 Nov 23 21:56 tryout.py
 ```
 the soft link `mocca` ensures that scripts in this folder can import mocca functionality.
+This relies on the fact that running a script in Python automatically adds the script's folder to `$PYTHONPATH`.